tendermint/tendermint/docs/architecture/adr-070-hasher.md

 var Hashers *HasherContainer

 type HasherContainer struct {
-	mainHasher HashType // it indicates which hasher is mainly using in the tendermint components. hasherMap  map[HashType]hash.Hash
+	defaultHasher HashType // it indicates which hasher is mainly using in the tendermint components. hasherMap  map[HashType]hash.Hash
+    seal bool
 }

 func init() {